-FRENCH Examination board: AQA Contact Mr Bates
+FRENCH Examination board: AQA Contact: Mrs Adams

-The A level course focuses on understanding modern France using authentic contemporary materials.
+The A level course focuses on understanding France and its culture using authentic contemporary materials.
 Students will build on their skills in listening, reading, speaking and writing as well as develop new skills such as spontaneous talk, translation and essay-writing.
-Students have the opportunity to participate in a week's immersion visit to France.
 Of course holidays and travel can be much more rewarding if you speak the language, but there are many more reasons to learn a foreign language in the sixth form.